Aleksandr-Kai/cards_ui/README.md

-# App for learning english sords
+# App for learning english words

 An application for learning English words.